 Linking plant evolution with soil microbial processes in coastal marshes

 Coastal marshes are among the most productive ecosystems on Earth, providing valuable services that are increasingly threatened by human-induced environmental change.
 Anthropogenic pressures can negatively impact constitutive biota, like coastal vegetation and soil microorganisms capable of governing ecosystem processes such as biogeochemical cycling that determine the availability of valuable services (e.g., storm protection).
-Despite its potential importance, efforts to forecast the state and fate of coastal marshes thus far rarely account for the impact that anthropogenic pressures may have on plant-microbe interactions.
+Despite its potential importance, efforts to forecast the state and fate of coastal marshes thus far rarely account for the impact that climate stressors may have on plant-microbe interactions.
 We are investigating how soil microbial processes (e.g., functional diversity) are influenced by plant evolution (i.e., genetically based trait variations) under conditions of environmental change.
 Leveraging 100+ year old seed banks of Schoenoplectus americanus, we are examining if differences in plant traits arising from different genetic identities of an ecologically-important salt marsh plant contribute to differences in soil microbial processes under the interactive effects of elevated nitrogen and salinity.

 Ecological drivers of plant-microbe interactions in wetlands